OSDeploy/GitBook/osmedia/functions/import-osmedia.md

 ### -NewOSMediaName

 This is the name of the Operating System and should be unique.
+The dates at the end of the Operating System names correspond with the last update.
 See the examples below.

 ```
 Windows 10 Enterprise 1709 x64 2017-12
 Windows 10 Enterprise 1803 x64 2018-03
 ```

-The NewOSMediaName is also applied to the Windows Image as the ImageName
+NewOSMediaName is also applied to the Windows Image as the ImageName

 ---